How to Make Your Own Bouncy Balls at Home

 These homemade bouncy balls are so easy to make and you only need a few supplies.

 We were recently making this easy slime recipe at home.
-While we had the borax and glue out, I figured why not try to make some bouncy balls too!

 The only additional ingredient you will need is corn starch.